 Do I need an accountant?

-If your tax affairs are a bit complicated, or the capital gain explanation has flown over your head, it could be worthwhile thinking about getting an accountant to help to make sure the tax return is correct.
+If your tax affairs are a bit complicated, or our capital gain explanation has flown over your head, it could be worthwhile thinking about getting an accountant to help to make sure the tax return is correct.

 Capital gains discounts, capital losses and ETF distributions should be simple stuff for an accountant to deal with.
 An experienced accountant can put your mind at ease.